Hit & Run New Law: Background, Punishment, Challenges, Need

 Challenges under New Hit and Run Law

-Challenges under the new Hit & Run law in India include:
+There are multiple challenges under the new Hit & Run law in India which include the following:

-- Lack of driver and police awareness about the scope of the law.
+- There is a lack of driver and police awareness with regards to the scope of the law.

-- Risk of mob violence discourages drivers from stopping and reporting accidents.
+- The fear of mob violence discourages drivers from stopping and reporting accidents.

-- Logistic and economic disruption due to protests and strikes by transporters against strict punishments.
+- The logistic and economic disruption due to protests and strikes by transporters against the strict punishment.

-- Challenges in ensuring timely police response and victim compensation.
+- In many cases, there are long delays in ensuring timely police response and providing victim compensation.

-- Calls for amendment or withdrawal by driver unions citing harshness and fairness concerns.
+- The demand for amendment or withdrawal of new hit and run law by driver unions amidst the harshness and fairness issues.

 Need/Requirements for the Law

-- Highest count of road crash fatalities: The new law comes in the backdrop of concerning figures related to road accidents in India.
-India registered the highest count of road crash fatalities, exceeding 1.68 lakh deaths in 2022.
-An average of 462 deaths on a daily basis.
-Despite a 5% global decrease in road crash deaths, India witnessed an annual increase of 12% in road accidents.
+- Highest count of road crash fatalities: India registered the highest count of road crash fatalities which exceeded 1.68 lakh deaths in 2022.
+It means an average of 462 deaths on a daily basis.
+India has an annual increase of 12% in road accidents whereas there is a 5% global decrease in road crash deaths.

-- India's Contribution to International Traffic Accidents: Despite having only 1% of the world's automobiles, India is responsible for 10% of crash-related fatalities and suffers yearly economic losses from traffic accidents of between 5% and 7% of its GDP.
+- India's Contribution to International Traffic Accidents: India is responsible for 10% of crash-related fatalities despite having only 1% of the world's automobiles.
+It also suffers yearly economic losses from traffic accidents between 5% and 7% of its GDP.

 Hit-and-Run Statistics and Legal Obligations